Lotto Online Game Procedures

 (D) The Reserve Fund and Rollovers

 - (1) On average, 50% of Lotto sales will be available to be paid out in Lotto Prizes, with 8.78% of that 50% being put into a reserve fund (the “Reserve Fund”).
-The Reserve Fund can be used for any Lotto Draw promotions, for example increasing the Prize available in any or all Prize categories (excluding Match 2) or doubling all cash Prizes except the Jackpot.
-It can also be used in very limited circumstances to top up Lotto Prizes.
+The Reserve Fund can be used for any Lotto Draw promotions, for example increasing the Prize available in any or all Prize categories (excluding Match 2) or doubling all Prizes (except Match 2 and the Jackpot).
+It can also be used in very limited circumstances agreed with the Commission to top up certain Lotto Prizes.

 - (3) If there is a Lotto promotion on the same day as a Must Be Won Draw, the Lotto promotion mechanic will be applied first.

-- (4) Camelot can, with the Commission's approval, designate any Lotto Draw a Must Be Won Draw.
+- (4) Camelot can designate any Lotto Draw a Must Be Won Draw for promotional purposes.
 Camelot will advertise details of any such Must Be Won Draw in advance of it taking place.